gracehe1160/BCOG200-Final-Project/readme.txt

 a.
 The function CreatePersonality will create the chatbot using the ChatterBot library, and in doing so will give it a name and a personality.
 At this moment, the decided personality will be sarcastic/humorous and friendly.
 b.
 The function ReadInput will process the user input with the nltk library in order to formulate a response in the next function.
 c.
 The function GenerateResponse will do the actual response building and print the conversation.

+!!
+Please read the documentation file before running the script file !!